tooevangelist/paysuper-docs/content/docs/webhooks.md

 ## Verifying a webhook

-PaySuper signs the webhook events it sends to your endpoint, allowing you to validate that they were not sent by a third-party and prevent hacker attacks.
+PaySuper signs webhook events that it sends to your endpoint allowing you to validate that they were not sent by a third-party and prevent any unauthorised actions.

-The PaySuper API uses a Secret key to check a notification request.
+The PaySuper API uses a Secret key to check the notification request.

 {{< hint warning >}}
 Your Secret keys carry many privileges, so be sure to keep them secure!
-Do not share your Secret API keys in publicly accessible areas such as GitHub, client-side code, and so forth.
+Do not share your Secret API keys in any publicly accessible areas such as GitHub, client-side code, and so forth.
 {{< /hint >}}

 **To check a digital signature:**